novendraino/TugasModul3_RSBK_Kel32/README.md

 # A Simple React App using State and Method Lifecycle

-## Kelompok 19
+## Kelompok 32
-- Jonathan I. D. G
+- Heidy Novendra
-- Novazira A. F
+- Dinisya Zalfa Wafi